PanARMENIAN.Net

 The news agency publishes its content in three languages: Armenian, Russian and English.

-Most of the users come from Armenia, United States, Europe and Russia.
+Most of the users come from Armenia, the United States, Europe and Russia.

-PAN Photo Agency
+Photo agency

 PAN Photo Agency (formerly known as PanARMENIAN Photo) was established in 2009.
-It quickly became one of the major independent news & creative photography agencies in Armenia.
-The agency covers major social-political, business, cultural and sport events happening in the country and presents reports from all around the world via its international photographers and partners.
+It quickly became one of the major independent news and creative photography agencies in Armenia.
+The agency covers major social-political, business, cultural and sporting events happening in the country and presents reports from all around the world via its international photographers and partners.

-PAN Photo cooperates with and provides photo wire for major international photo agencies such as Associated Press (AP), Agence France Press (AFP), Reuters, RIA Novosti and Itar-Tass, European Pressphoto Agency and others.
+PAN Photo cooperates with and provides photo wire for major international photo agencies such as Associated Press (AP), Agence France Press (AFP), Reuters, RIA Novosti, Itar-Tass, European Pressphoto Agency and others.

 PAN Photo images have been featured in numerous international media outlets including The New York Times, CNN.com, BBC, The Wall Street Journal, Al Jazeera America, Libération, San Francisco Chronicle, Washington Post, The Guardian, Vogue, Esquire and others.

-PanARMENIAN.Net on Social Media

-PanARMENIAN was also one of the first news service in Armenia to adopt social media and establish pages in Facebook and Twitter.
-PanARMENIAN.Net's content policy on social media channels has been noted as a good practice a number of times, since it was tailored for the specific audience of social media users.
-The Facebook page audience is notably different from the website's partly due to its language limitation (Armenian only), special way of posting content and social-media first policy resulting in publishing all breaking news on the page first.